The Infinite Cool of the Legendary Dr. John

-Category: Art/Music Hits: 7Dr John at the King Biscuit Festival, 2010
+Category: Art/Music Hits: 8Dr John at the King Biscuit Festival, 2010

 When musical legend Dr. John walks into a room, the air electrifies.
 Without effort, and in a low rasp not far above a whisper, the musical legend behind a thousand funky beats and decades of hits like “Right Place Wrong Time” commands attention.
 Mac Rebennack, his family name, is one suave, internationally celebrated New Orleans son of Funk, Jazz, Blues, and Rock.